 Supporting your local economy is always important.

-In times of pandemic and disruption, like right now, there’s no better time to stand up on behalf of your country.
-From the coronavirus pandemic, to the bushfire crisis, small businesses around Australia have had a pretty tough start to the year.
+In times of pandemic and disruption, like right now, there’s no better time to stand up for your country.
+From the coronavirus pandemic to the bushfire crisis, small businesses across Australia have had a challenging start to the year.

-As more people are staying indoors to keep themselves safe, many small businesses run the risk of having no income at all.
+As more people stay indoors to keep themselves safe, many small businesses face the risk of losing their income altogether.

 Ways to Do Your Part

-The good news is that even if you don’t want to go out and about right now, you can still deliver support to local businesses in other ways.
-For instance:
+The good news is that even if you don’t want to go out right now, there are still plenty of ways to support local businesses, including:

-- Buy gift cards: Gift cards are an excellent opportunity to put cash right back into the hands of your local business.
-You don’t need to use them straight away, but you can keep them in storage until you’re ready to splurge.
-You can also use gift cards in place of traditional presents for people who can’t go out right now.
+- Buy gift cards: Gift cards are an excellent way to put cash directly into the hands of local businesses.
+You don’t need to use them immediately and can save them for later.
+They also make thoughtful alternatives to traditional gifts for people who are staying at home.

 Shopping Online Works Too